Options for How to Hold Title to a Property Deed

 In community property states, if a married person acquires title sole and separate, it is still possible for the omitted spouse to acquire a community interest in the property, even though that name is not on title.
 This event is typically caused by co-mingling funds.

-Community Property With Right of Survivorship
+Title of Deed for Community Property With Right of Survivorship

 If one person dies, title transfers to the survivor, but during ownership, both signatures are required to encumber or sell the home.